-After the first term of study, students are free to add courses (space permitting), transfer sections or change courses up to the end of the first week of a term using the online system (sessional dates are listed online).
-They may also drop courses up to the term deadline (see pg.5).
+After the first term of study, students are free to add courses (space permitting), transfer sections or change courses up to the end of the first week of a term using the online system (sessional dates are listed online)

 Should a course reach its enrolment limit, students may add their name to a wait list.
 NOTE: Students cannot drop MGMT 5150 3.00 or transfer sections without special permission, as this is considered to be a withdrawal from a degree program.